 If you're hungry for more visits to sites soaked in British history and culture, it's best to book a combo ticket.
 These day-long tours take you to fantastic spots like Windsor, Bath, Salisbury Cathedral, Oxford, and more.

-You can always browse through more London to Stonehenge tours and find the one that best suits you.
+You can always browse through more day trips from London and find the one that best suits you.

-Best Time to Go For A London Tour to Stonehenge
+Best Time To Go For A Stonehenge From London Tour

-Summer is a beautiful time of the year and plenty of crowds flock to the nearby attractions from London.
-As such, these sites become more populated and crowded during the summer months.
-However, winter presents its own challenges of insulation and comfort.
+Summer (June - August) is a beautiful time of the year and plenty of crowds flock to the nearby attractions from London during this season.
+However, these sites become more populated and crowded during the summer months.
+Winter (December - February), on the other hand presents its own challenges of insulation and comfort.
 Nevertheless, all sites are open throughout the year and a winter trip is definitely cheaper and less crowded if you’re willing to embrace the cold.

-- What is the best time of the day to visit the Stonehenge and other attractions which have an entrance fee like the Roman Baths and the Windsor Castle?
+What is the best time of the day to visit the Stonehenge and other attractions?

 The best time to visit the Stonehenge or any of the other attractions is the morning.
 All venues are least crowded at these times and if you want a more private experience, we suggest going for these attractions as soon as they open.
 Another brief window opens up at lunch time when other visitors are grabbing a bite.
 In some cases, particularly the Roman Bath, evenings are a little less crowded.

-- Is there any thing for kids to do on day trips from London?
+Is there any thing for kids to do on Stonehenge from London tour?

 Yes.
 There’s plenty for kids to enjoy and discover on day trips from London.
 Even basic Stonehenge tours from London allow kids opportunities to see monumental sights and some of nature’s best landscapes, while the more in-depth tours allow them to immerse themselves in the history of the land while looking at breath-taking sights.